cyrilpalerme/MET-AICE-v1.0/README.md

 ----------------------------------------------------------------------------------------------
 The repository "Operational_predicitons"
 ----------------------------------------------------------------------------------------------
 This repository contains the codes used for making the predictions in the operational production chain.
+The operational production chain is run in a ecFlow environment (https://ecflow.readthedocs.io/en/).

 ----------------------------------------------------------------------------------------------
 The repository "Standardization"